AKlugeWilkes/IoP-CAPILANO/README.md

 # Ontology-based task allocation for heterogeneous resources in Line-less Mobile Assembly Systems

-Git project for ontology-based task allocation for heterogeneous resources in Line-less Mobile Assembly Systems in the context of the DFG-funded project IoP - Internet of Production.
+Git project for ontology-based task allocation for heterogeneous resources in Line-less Mobile Assembly Systems.
+This project is funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germanys Excellence Strategy – EXC-2023 Internet of Production – 390621612.
+The authors are responsible for the content.

 # Content
 **Implementation**